PradipPokhrel55/messaging/README.md

-# 🛒 E-Commerce Platform
+# messager

-A full-stack e-commerce web application built with **React** for the frontend and **Django** (Django REST Framework) for the backend.
+A full-stack messaging application built with **React** for the frontend and **Django** (Django REST Framework) for the backend.
 This platform supports product browsing, cart management, user authentication, and order processing.

 ---